saylordotorg/course_polsc401/Unit11.md

+---
+layout: default
+title: "POLSC401: Ethics and Public Policy"
+course_description: "An examination of the role that ethical, cultural, religious, and moral principles play in the formulation and execution of public policy by lawmakers and other public officials.
+Explores existing issues in domestic and international policy, including justice, equality, fairness, individual liberty, free enterprise, charity, and human rights."
+next: ../../../
+previous: ../Unit10
+---
 **Unit 11: Final Exam** <span id="11"></span>
 -   **Final Exam: The Saylor Foundation's POLSC401 Final Exam**
     Link: The Saylor Foundation's [POLSC401 Final